sgerhardt/SpriteKitButton/README.md

 Padding can be specified to give more spacing between buttons.

 TODO:
-1.Find better images to use for button textures and incorparte some examples of using the centerRect property.
+1.Fix issue of nodes not displaying when screen is horizontal when app is launched 2.Find better images to use for button textures and incorparte some examples of using the centerRect property.
-2.Change button shading on touch event.